rejunity/riscv-hello-asm/README.md

 ## Building

-Assuming the toolchain is in the `$PATH`, running the following produce our `hello` program.
+Assuming the toolchain is in the `$PATH`, running the following will produce our `hello` program.

 ```
 $ riscv64-unknown-elf-gcc -march=rv64g -mabi=lp64 -static -mcmodel=medany \
   -fvisibility=hidden -nostdlib -nostartfiles -Thello.ld hello.s -o hello
 ```

-The result is a 64-bit RISC-V binary.
+The result is a 64-bit RISC-V binary compatible with QEMU `sifive_u` machine.

 ```
 $ file hello